One of the first decisions you have to make as a beginner tennis player is what forehand grip you should use.

 The Western Forehand Grip is the most extreme grip on this list and provides players who are proficient with it a ton of top spin on their shots.

-The Western Forehand Grip Isn’t that popular at pro or recreational levels as it is incredibly hard to hit flat using this grip and low balls are nearly impossible if you are at the recreational level.
+The Western Grip isn’t that popular at the recreational level as it is incredibly hard to hit flat using this grip and low balls are nearly impossible if you are at the recreational level.

-It is very hard to switch to a western forehand grip if you did not start playing tennis with it as it offers a completely different feel when compared with an eastern or semi western forehand.
+It can be very hard to switch to a western grip if you did not start playing tennis with it as it offers a completely different feel when compared with an eastern or semi western grip.

 - Much easier to hit high balls with good top spin